UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca.md

 ## Text from https://www.uppmax.uu.se/support/user-guides/bianca-user-guide/

 ```
-1. Set up TWO factor authentication

-Follow the instructions in Setting up two factor authentication.

-Please note that you need to set up two factor authentication for UPPMAX and not for SUPR!
-If you have multiple two factor codes registered the correct is labeled UPPMAX (as seen below highlighted in green).

 2. Login

 Bianca is accessible from all SUNET IP addresses, i.e. all Swedish university networks.
 It is generally NOT accessible from other networks.
 Use your university's VPN if needed.